PierreIsCoding/sdiy/Knock_Knock/README.md

 While pressing any of these buttons you see the current state of that parameter visualised in the LED bar.

 ## Clock
-Knock Knock detects if you have inserted a cable into the clock input jack.
-Depending on if you have inserted a cable or not the module reacts slightly different:
+Knock Knock detects if you have inserted a cable into the clock input jack (6).
+Depending on if you have inserted a cable or not the module reacts slightly differently:
-* Pressing the clock button (5) with NO cable lets you to set you the speed of the module by rotating encoder (8).
+* Pressing the clock button (5) with NO cable inserted lets you set the speed of the module by rotating the encoder (8).
 Also have a look at clock speed labels (11).
-* Pressing the clock button (5) with A cable lets you to set you the PPQ (Pulses Per Quarter) of the module by rotating encoder (8).
+* Pressing the clock button (5) with A cable inserted lets you set you the PPQ (Pulses Per Quarter) of the module by rotating the encoder (8).
 This is usefull if you have something that generates clock pulses with a 24PPQ like MIDI does.
 * All other settings work the same in each mode.

 Keep in mind that the internal clock of Knock Knock is not highly accurate BPM wise (Beats Per Minute).
 If you want an accurate BPM use an external clocks instead.